Fungal Nails and Skin Disorders

 Your skin covers everything.
 It’s your largest and most visible organ.
 Like any other part of your body, though, it does have its own problems.
 When those problems develop on your feet, they can make normal walking and wearing shoes uncomfortable for you.
 Worse, some of those problems—like fungal infections—can go on to affect your toenails, too.
 Skin disorders and fungal nails are common, but they are also highly treatable, especially when they are caught and addressed early.

-Common Skin Disorders
+Common Nail and Skin Disorders

 - Athlete’s foot – This is a fungal infection that damages the surface of your skin.
 It causes burning and itching sensations, and spreads easily to others and even your own nails.